learn-co-curriculum/FlatironGO/README.md

         previewLayer = AVCaptureVideoPreviewLayer(session: captureSession)
         previewLayer.frame = view.bounds

-        if treasure.image != nil {
         let height = treasure.image!.size.height
         let width = treasure.image!.size.height
         treasure.item.bounds = CGRectMake(100.0, 100.0, width, height)
         treasure.item.position = CGPointMake(view.bounds.size.height / 2, view.bounds.size.width / 2)
         previewLayer.addSublayer(treasure.item)
         view.layer.addSublayer(previewLayer)
     }

 }

-}
 ```

 We're not creating a new extension here.
 We're adding to the one we had created in the previous step.
-We're creating a new method we're adding below the `setupCaptureCameraDevice` method.
+We're creating a new method we're adding below the `setupCaptureCameraDevice()` method.

 **1** - Create a function named `setupPreviewLayer()` which takes in no arguments and returns no values.

-In our implementation we want to do the following:
+Before we dive into any code, lets quickly talk about this `previewLayer` instance property were about to use.

 Above our `viewDidLoad()`, we have an instance property